MARKOCEVRLJAKOVIC/grafana-task/README.md

-# CPU Usage Dashboard — Grafana Observability-as-Code
+# CPU Usage Dashboard Grafana

 This project demonstrates generating a Grafana dashboard programmatically using the Grafana Foundation SDK in Java.
 It visualizes the `cpu_usage` metric